-First lecture [ Wave Equations]

-1. One-dimensional wave equation

-The most general form of a traveling wave, and the differential equation it satisfies, can be determined in the following way.
-Consider first a one-dimensional wave pulse of arbitrary shape, described by y' = f(x'), fixed to a coordinate system O'(x', y'), as in Figure 8-1a.
-Consider next that the O' system, together with the pulse, moves to the right along the x-axis at uniform speed v relative to a fixed coordinate system, O(x, y), as in Figure 8-1b.
+Physical Optics, Assist.
+Prof. Dr. Muwafaq Fadhil AlMishlab First lecture [ Wave Equation] 1.
+One-dimensional wave equation The most general form of transverse wave, and the differential equation it satisfies can be determined in the following way.
+Consider first a one-dimensional wave pulse of arbitrary shape, described by y' = f(x'), fixed to a coordinate system O'(x', y'), as in figure 1.
+Consider next that the O' system, together with the pulse, moves to the right along the x-axis at uniform speed v relative to a fixed coordinate system, O(x, y) as in figure 1.
 As it moves, the pulse is assumed to maintain its shape.
-Any point on the pulse, such as P, can be described by either of two coordinates, x or x', where x' = x - vt.
-The y-coordinate is identical in either system.
-From the point of view of the stationary coordinate system, then, the moving pulse has the mathematical form

-$$y = y' = f(x') = f(x - vt)$$

-If the pulse moves to the left, the sign of v must be reversed, so that in general we may write as the general form of a traveling wave.
+Any point on the pulse, such as P, can be described by either of two coordinates, x or x', where x' = x - vt. the y-coordinate is identical in either system.
+From the point of view of the stationary coordinate system, then, the moving pulse has the mathematical form y = y' = f(x') = f(x - vt).
+If the pulse moves to the left, the sign of v must be reversed, so that in general we may write: $$y = f(x \pm vt)$$ as the general form of travelling wave.
 Notice that we have assumed x = x' at t = 0.
-The original shape of the pulse, y' = f(x'), does not vary but is found simply translated along the x-direction by the amount vt at time t.
-The function f is any function whatsoever, so that for example, all represent traveling waves.
-Only the first, however, represents the important case of a periodic wave.
+The original shape of the pulse, y' = f(x'), does not vary but is found simply translated along the x-direction by the amount vt at time t. the function f is any function whatsoever, so that example, $$y = A \sin(x - vt), y = A(x + vt)^2, y = e^{(x-vt)}$$ All represent traveling waves.
+Only the first represents the important case of a periodic wave.
+We wish to fined the next partial differential equation that is satisfied by all such periodic waves, regardless of the particular function f . since y is a function of two variables, x and t, we use the chain rule of partial differentiation and write y = f(x'), where x' = x + vt.